Updated July 5, 2026

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

-Workers compensation insurance cost in Hawaii is influenced by the state’s premium index of 126, which means pricing runs above the national average in the data provided.
-The average premium range is $84 to $368 per month, and that is only a starting point because the actual workers compensation policy in Hawaii is priced per $100 of payroll.
-The product data shows a national average range of $0.75 to $2.74 per $100 of payroll, while Hawaii’s pricing pressure can be higher because of state regulations, industry mix, and local risk conditions.
+Workers compensation insurance cost in Hawaii is influenced by the state’s premium index of 126, which means pricing runs above the national average.
+Average premium ranges can offer context, but the actual workers compensation policy in Hawaii is priced by payroll.
+National average ranges run from $0.75 to $2.74 per payroll unit, while Hawaii’s pricing pressure can be higher because of state regulations, industry mix, and local risk conditions.

 Several Hawaii-specific factors can push pricing up or down.
 Total annual payroll matters most, followed by employee classification codes, claims history, experience modification rate, and industry risk level.
 That is especially relevant in Hawaii because the largest employment sector is Accommodation & Food Services at 16.2% of jobs, and construction also appears among the top industries.
 Those sectors can carry different workers comp exposure than office-only operations.
-Hawaii’s 200 active insurance companies and carriers such as First Insurance, GEICO, State Farm, USAA, and Island Insurance create a competitive market, but competition does not remove the effect of risk class or payroll size.
+Hawaii’s 200 active insurance companies create a competitive market, but competition does not remove the effect of risk class or payroll size.

 The state’s elevated hurricane risk can also affect pricing expectations, and Hawaii’s broader climate profile includes very high hurricane risk plus high tsunami, volcanic activity, and flooding risk.
 Even though workers comp is not property coverage, business continuity, claims frequency, and operational disruption can still affect how a carrier views your risk.
 If you want a workers comp quote in Hawaii, expect the insurer to ask for payroll totals, job classifications, claims history, and the details that show how your workforce is actually exposed to workplace injury.